 So, if you intend to take the SAT exams and submit your results, you must ensure that your scores are impressive.

 Keep in mind the following breakdown of the average SAT score for UCLA:

 The 25th percentile for the SAT score (all sections combined) is 1290, and the 75th percentile is 1510, for a total score of 1405 out of 1600.

 A score of 1290 may indicate that you are below average, whereas a score of 1510 indicates that you are above average.

 The better the score, the higher the score.
-However, applicants should be aware that the above score levels are not provided by UCLA but can be used as a guideline based on admission data from previous years at UCLA.
+However, applicants should be aware that UCLA does not provide the above score levels but can be used as a guideline based on admission data from previous years at UCLA.